-A traditional dip made from the salted and cured roe from carp or cod, mixed with olive oil, lemon juice and bread crumbs, called “taramosalata,” is also part of the fare consumed on Clean Monday.
+A traditional dip made from the salted and cured roe of carp or cod, mixed with olive oil, lemon juice and bread crumbs, called “taramosalata,” is also part of the fare consumed on Clean Monday.

 Since then, Israelis have baked unleavened bread, or lagana, throughout the Passover period, with the tradition passed on to early Christian believers.

-In Greece, records of a thin bread called “laganos,” which is mentioned in the works of great comic playwright Aristophanes, date back to ancient times, indicating that the tradition is also linked to the country’s ancient history.
+In Greece, records of a thin bread called “laganos,” which is mentioned in the works of the great comic playwright Aristophanes, date back to ancient times, indicating that the tradition is also linked to the country’s ancient history.